New Jersey DUI Lawyer

 - If a driver under the age of 21 has a blood alcohol level of 0.01% or more, they will be charged with driving while intoxicated.

-Refusing to Submit to a Breathalyzer Test
+Refusing to Submit to a Breathalyzer Test in NJ

 In the state of New Jersey, any individual who operates a motor vehicle on any public road or highway implies consent to having breath samples taken to determine the amount of alcohol in their blood.
 The sample must be taken with proper procedure and made in accordance with the provisions of the state of New Jersey.
 The sample shall be taken upon the request of a police officer who has reasonable grounds to believe the driver was driving while intoxicated.